TechGrounds-Cloud8/cloud8-abdeslamazhir/Week 3 Security/SEC 4 Symmetric encryption.md

 For this exercise I used the Diffie-Hellman key exchange to share the public key with a peer on a public channel.
 That is a method of securely exchanging cryptographic keys over a public channel.The encrypted message is created by the AES String Encryption and Decryption and that is a symmetric encryption algorithm.
 To create the keys and the message I used the website https://cryptotools.net/dhe

 In my example I used two web pages to show how two people share their public keys with each other in public.
-The combination of their public keys that they share and their private keys gives the same shared secret which, just like the private keys, is not shared with anyone.
+The combination of their public keys that they share and their private keys gives the same Shared secret which, just like the private keys, is not shared with anyone.
 ![screenshot](../00_includes/sec3/secb.png)

 With the Shared secret key you can now create a encrypted message and share that message in public.